 Full-body suits can help protect employees from things such as cuts, radiation, heat or cold, chemicals and liquid splashes.
 PPE clothing must be inspected before each use and needs to fit the affected employee properly.
 If tears occur or if dangerous substances end up on the clothing, all items need to be properly disposed of.

-In 2017, fatal falls reached the highest level in the 26-year history of the Census of Fatal Occupational Injuries.
+In 2020, despite an 8.5% drop in the numbers, falls were still the second-highest fatal injury type, making up more than 1 in 6 occupational deaths that year.
 However, such incidents can be easily prevented by implementing fall protection PPE, such as harness systems or safety lanyards.

 Ready to learn more about SafetySkills online safety training?